All Episodes

 Okay.

-Is we is that is that big breaking news?
+Is that big breaking news?

-Let's take a trip down memory lane and let's go to Paula Jones and how the media attacked Paula Jones back in the day.
+Anyway, let's take a trip down memory lane and let's go to Paula Jones and how the media attacked Paula Jones back in the day.

 Let's listen.